pink88/Tuiss2HA/README.md

 ## Troubleshooting ##
-- The Bluetooth module built into a Raspberry Pi 4B does not work, I use a couple ESP32 devices with Bluetooth proxy software installed (See [here](https://esphome.io/components/bluetooth_proxy.html))
+- I've only testing with HAOS installed on a raspberry pi4b and the  Bluetooth module built in did not work, so I had to use a couple ESP32 devices with Bluetooth proxy software installed (See [here](https://esphome.io/components/bluetooth_proxy.html))
-- Sometimes the devices take a few attempts to connect, so expect some delay to commmands (though much improved from HA 2023-07 onwards)
+- Sometimes the devices take a few attempts to connect, so expect some delay to commmands (though much improved from HA 2023-07 onwards if using ESPhome)